-Over 350 firefighters serve in Syracuse's Fire Department.
-The mayor appoints fire chief.
+Over 373 firefighters serve in Syracuse's Fire Department.
+The mayor appoints the fire chief.
 Under the city charter, the fire department is responsible for fighting fires, investigating the causes of fires, and enforcing the fire prevention code.
-Daily in-service training is provided for firefighters.
+Daily inservice training is provided for firefighters.

 The Syracuse Fire Department was reorganized between 1972 and 1977.
-In 2017, there were 11 fire stations in the city, compared to 18 in 1969.
-The department maintains a rescue squad and hazardous materials response unit.
+There are currently 11 fire stations in the city, compared to 18 in 1969.
+67 The department maintains a rescue squad and hazardous materials response unit.